PremierLangage/platon/CONTRIBUTING.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the Platon Front change log**.
+But also, we use the git commit messages to **generate change log**.

+This convention is based on [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) specifications.

 ### Commit Message Format